-Table 2-1.
-Pin Descriptions
+Table 2-1.Pin Descriptions

-Symbol Name and Function Asserted State Туре CS CHIP SELECT: Asserting the \overline{CS} pin selects the device.
-When the \overline{CS} pin is deasserted, the device will be deselected and normally be placed in standby mode (not Deep Power-Down mode), and the SO pin will be in a high-impedance state.
+Symbol Name and Function Asserted State Туре cs CHIP SELECT: Asserting the $\overline{\text{CS}}$ pin selects the device.
+When the $\overline{\text{CS}}$ pin is deasserted, the device will be deselected and normally be placed in standby mode (not Deep Power-Down mode), and the SO pin will be in a high-impedance state.
 When the device is deselected, data will not be accepted on the SI pin.
-A high-to-low transition on the \overline{CS} pin is required to start an operation, and a low-to-high transition is required to end an operation.
+A high-to-low transition on the $\overline{\text{CS}}$ pin is required to start an operation, and a low-to-high transition is required to end an operation.
 When ending an internally self-timed operation such as a program or erase cycle, the device will not enter the standby mode until the completion of the operation.
-Low Input SCK SERIAL CLOCK : This pin is used to provide a clock to the device and is used to control the flow of data to and from the device.
-Command, address, and input data present on the SI pin is always latched on the rising edge of SCK, while output data on the SO pin is always clocked out on the falling edge of SCK.
-Input SI SERIAL INPUT : The SI pin is used to shift data into the device.
+Low Input SCK SERIAL CLOCK: This pin is used to provide a clock to the device and is used to control the flow of data to and from the device.
+Command, address, and input data present on the SI pin is always latched in on the rising edge of SCK, while output data on the SO pin is always clocked out on the falling edge of SCK. - Input SI SERIAL INPUT: The SI pin is used to shift data into the device.
 The SI pin is used for all data input including command and address sequences.
-Data on the SI pin is always latched on the rising edge of SCK.
-Input SO SERIAL OUTPUT: The SO pin is used to shift data out from the device.
+Data on the SI pin is always latched in on the rising edge of SCK.
+Data present on the SI pin will be ignored whenever the device is deselected (CS is deasserted). - Input SO SERIAL OUTPUT: The SO pin is used to shift data out from the device.
 Data on the SO pin is always clocked out on the falling edge of SCK.
-Output WP WRITE PROTECT: The WP pin controls the hardware locking feature of the device.
-Please refer to "Protection Commands and Features" on page 11 for more details on protection features and the WP pin.
+The SO pin will be in a high-impedance state whenever the device is deselected (CS is deasserted). - Output WP WRITE PROTECT: The WP pin controls the hardware locking feature of the device.
+Please refer to "Protection Commands and Features" on page 12 for more details on protection features and the WP pin.
 The WP pin is internally pulled-high and may be left floating if hardware controlled protection will not be used.
 However, it is recommended that the WP pin also be externally connected to V {CC} whenever possible.
-Low Input V {CC} DEVICE POWER SUPPLY : The V{CC} pin is used to supply the source voltage to the device.
-Operations at invalid V{CC} voltages may produce spurious results and should not be attempted.
-Power GND GROUND : The ground reference for the power supply.
-GND should be connected to the system ground.
-Power
+Low Input HOLD HOLD: The HOLD pin is used to temporarily pause serial communication without deselecting or resetting the device.
+While the HOLD pin is asserted, transitions on the SCK pin and data on the SI pin will be ignored, and the SO pin will be in a high-impedance state.
+The \overline{CS} pin must be asserted, and the SCK pin must be in the low state in order for a Hold condition to start.
+A Hold condition pauses serial communication only and does not have an effect on internally self-timed operations such as a program or erase cycle.
+Please refer to "Hold" on page 29 for additional details on the Hold operation.
+The HOLD pin is internally pulled-high and may be left floating if the Hold function will not be used.
+However, it is recommended that the HOLD pin also be externally connected to V {CC} whenever possible.
+Low Input V {CC} DEVICE POWER SUPPLY: The V{CC} pin is used to supply the source voltage to the device.
+Operations at invalid V{CC} voltages may produce spurious results and should not be attempted. - Power GND GROUND: The ground reference for the power supply.
+GND should be connected to the system ground. - Power